perladvent/perldotcom/content/article/_pub_2014_02_perl-today-february-2014.md

 language.*

 Perl has had object oriented capabilities since the first release of Perl 5 almost 20 years ago.
-Since then, bestÂ practices have come and gone, along with a sea of modules on the CPAN to help programmers implement those bestÂ practices.
-Although many OO styles still abound, the current [Modern Perl](http://www.onyxneon.com/books/modern_perl/index.html) movement has come to settle around theÂ style of OO implemented by the [Moose](http://moose.perl.org/) module.
+Since then, best practices have come and gone, along with a sea of modules on the CPAN to help programmers implement those best practices.
+Although many OO styles still abound, the current [Modern Perl](http://www.onyxneon.com/books/modern_perl/index.html) movement has come to settle around the style of OO implemented by the [Moose](http://moose.perl.org/) module.

-Moose itself is based heavily on the OO features that have been designed for [Perl 6](http://perl6.org), along with input from severalÂ other languages including LISP, Ruby, Smalltalk and others.
-Moose brings not only support for basic class based OOÂ programming, but it also brings deep meta programming capabilities, and the idea of "Roles" to Perl OO programming.Â Roles - which were originally derived from the Smalltalk community where they were called "Traits" - provide aÂ means of code re-use similar to mix-ins but with an added degree of compositional safety through the use ofÂ conflict detection.
-Moose was originally released in 2006 and in the past 7 years more 2,100 CPAN modules have beenÂ released which depend upon it.
+Moose itself is based heavily on the OO features that have been designed for [Perl 6](http://perl6.org), along with input from several other languages including LISP, Ruby, Smalltalk and others.
+Moose brings not only support for basic class based OO programming, but it also brings deep meta programming capabilities, and the idea of "Roles" to Perl OO programming.
+Roles - which were originally derived from the Smalltalk community where they were called "Traits" - provide a means of code re-use similar to mix-ins but with an added degree of compositional safety through the use of conflict detection.
+Moose was originally released in 2006 and in the past 7 years more 2,100 CPAN modules have been released which depend upon it.

 ------------------------------------------------------------------------